Vincit/objection.js/README.md

 git clone git@github.com:Vincit/moron.js.git moron cd moron/examples/express-es7
 npm install
-# We use knex for migrations.
+# We use knex for migrations in this example.
 npm install knex -g
 knex migrate:latest
 # This runs the Babel transpiler and executes the app.